 Getting around in Amsterdam

 What are our top tips for traveling around Amsterdam?
 Take public transport, rent a bike or walk!
 Amsterdam is quite a compact city compared to a lot of other European capitals and a lot can be done on foot.
 The city of Amsterdam also has an excellent public transport system consisting of trains, subway, trams and buses, making it easy and not too expensive to travel around.
 Taxi’s in The Netherlands are quite expensive, so best avoid them if you’re on a budget.

 Of course, to get around as the Dutch themselves do you can rent a bike.
 Bike seats for kids are available at all bike rental shops or you can rent a cargo bike (‘bakfiets’).
 Renting a bike in Amsterdam is a great way to see the city and its surroundings.
 Biking from Amsterdam to the beach in Zandvoort only takes about an hour.
 It’s also possible to take your bike on the train (see the Dutch Railway website for more info) if you want to discover some more of the surrounding countryside.

 Best time to visit Amsterdam

-The Netherlands has a temperate maritime climate and can be visited all year round.
+The Netherlands has a temperate maritime climate and can be visited year round.
 There are four seasons in The Netherlands: winter (January – March), spring (April – June), summer (July – September) and fall (October – December).
 In the summer months, the average temperature is about 66 degrees Fahrenheit (19 degrees Celsius) and in the winter months, temperatures are around 35 degrees Fahrenheit (0 degrees Celsius) or a free degrees below freezing.
 The Netherlands get quite a lot of rain, especially in the fall.